reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 ### Integration Patterns
 Step functions integrate with AWS services using three types of service integration patterns.
 The service integration pattern is specified by appending a suffix in the Resource URL in the task configuration.

-* **Request Response**: When we specify a service in the "Resource" string of your task state, and you only provide the resource, Step Functions will wait for an HTTP response and then progress to the next state.
-Step Functions will not wait for a job to complete.

-Call service and let Step Functions progress to the next state immediately after it gets an HTTP response.
+* **Request Response**: Step Functions wait for an HTTP response and then progress to the next state immediately after it gets an HTTP response.
+We do not append any suffix after the resource URI for this integration pattern.
+We have used this integration pattern for invoking all the Lambda functions from our state machine for the `checkout` process.

-* **Running a Job**: Step Functions wait for a request to complete before progressing to the next state. specify the "Resource" field in your task state definition with the .sync suffix appended after the resource URI.
+* **Running a Job**: Step Functions wait for a request to complete before progressing to the next state.
+To specify this integration pattern, we specify the `Resource` field in our task state definition with the `.sync` suffix appended after the resource URI.

 * **Waiting for a Callback with a Task Token**: A task might need to wait for various reasons like seeking human approval, integrating with a third-party workflow, or calling legacy systems.
 In these situations, we can pause Step Functions indefinitely, and wait for an external process or workflow to complete.
-We pass a task token to the AWS SDK service integrations, and also to some Optimized integrations integrated services during service invocation.
-The task will pause until it receives that task token back with a `SendTaskSuccess` or `SendTaskFailure` call.
+For this integration pattern, we specify the `Resource` field in our task state definition with the `.waitForTaskToken` suffix appended after the resource URI.

 ## Conclusion

 Here is a list of the major points for a quick reference:

-You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/sqs).
+1. AWS Step Functions is a serverless orchestration service by which we can combine AWS Lambda functions and other AWS services to build complex business applications.
+2. We can author the orchestration logic in a declarative style using a JSON-based format called the Amazon States Language(ASL).
+3. AWS Step functions also provide a powerful graphical console where we can visualize our application’s workflow as a series of steps.
+4. State Machines are of two types: `Standard` and `Express`.
+We use `Standard` for long-running, and durable processes and `Express` for high-volume, event-processing workloads.
+5. States of a state machine are of various types like `task`, `choice`, `map`, `pass` depending on the nature of functions they perform.
+6. We can associate different kinds of filters to manipulate data in each state both before and after the task processing.
+7. InputPath and parameters filters are used to filter input data before task execution.
+8. OutputPath, ResultSelector, and ResultPath filters are used to filter the task result before preparing the output of a state.
+9. We can also configure retry and fallback error handlers for handling error conditions in states.